 Ensure that the laser beam does not directly enter the patient's eyes.
+This may lead to vision loss.

 Ensure to align the laser beam properly.
-Distortions can be found in the captured images, such as ghost shadows if the laser beam is not correctly positioned.
+Distortions can be found in the captured images, such as ghost shadows, if the laser beam is not correctly positioned.

-- Align the Vertical Beam to the center of the face (Mid-sagittal Line) to prevent the horizontal expansion of the image. - Align the Horizontal Beam straight to the Frankfurt Line on the patient's face.
+- Align the Vertical Beam to the center of the face (Mid-sagittal Line) to prevent the horizontal expansion of the image. - Use the Horizontal Beam button on the control panel to position it.
+Align the Horizontal Beam straight to the Frankfurt Line on the patient's face.
 Make sure that the Horizontal Beam is aligned to the patient's face horizontally.